-One of the books we are enjoying this term is Playground compiled by Nadia Wheatley
+One of the books we are enjoying this term is Playground compiled by Nadia Wheatley.

 We use the bush as our school and as our playground, says one of the many Aboriginal and Torres Strait Islander people whose voices combine in this anthology of true stories about childhood, compiled from a wide range of memoirs and oral histories.